-The Company provides a company-funded health reimbursement account for eligible retirees who have attained the age of 65.
-Lawrence I. Sills, James J. Burke, and Dale Burks are the only Named Executive Officers eligible to receive benefits under this program.
-In May 2011, the Company announced that it intended to phase out the retiree medical benefits program at the end of 2016.
+Prior to December 31, 2016, the Company provided a company-funded health reimbursement account for eligible retirees who have attained the age of 65.
+Lawrence I. Sills, James J. Burke, and Dale Burks were the only Named Executive Officers who would have been eligible to receive benefits under this program.
+The Company has phased out the retiree medical benefits program as of December 31, 2016.

-2006 Omnibus Incentive Plan
+2016 Omnibus Incentive Plan

-As previously discussed under "Compensation Discussion and Analysis" above, we grant our Named Executive Officers shares of restricted stock.
-Under the terms of the 2006 Omnibus Incentive Plan, any unvested shares of restricted stock will immediately vest upon death, retirement at or after the age of 65, total disability, or upon a change in control of the Company.
+As previously discussed under "Compensation Discussion and Analysis" above, we grant our named executive officers shares of restricted stock.
+Under the terms of the 2016 Omnibus Incentive Plan, any unvested shares of restricted stock will immediately vest upon death, retirement at or after the age of 65, total disability, or upon a change in control of the Company.
 For purposes of the Incentive Plan, a "change of control" means any of the following events:

-- (a) Any person, other than certain designated persons, becomes the beneficial owner of 20% or more of the total voting stock of the Company; - (b) Individuals who constituted the Board as of May 15, 2014 cease for any reason to constitute at least a majority of the Board, other than in certain circumstances; - (c) Consummation of a reorganization, merger, or consolidation of the Company or a sale or other disposition of all or substantially all of the assets of the Company, in each case unless, (i) the beneficial owners of the Company before such event hold less than 50% of the voting stock after such event; (ii) no person beneficially owns, directly or indirectly, 20% or more of the total voting stock of the successor entity, except to the extent that such ownership existed prior to the business combination; and (iii) at least a majority of the members of the board of directors of the successor entity were members of the incumbent Board at the time of the execution of the initial agreement or of the action of the Board providing for such business combination; or - (d) Approval by the stockholders of the Company of a complete liquidation or dissolution of the Company.
+- (a) Any person, other than certain designated persons, becomes the beneficial owner of 30% or more of the total voting stock of the Company; - (b) Individuals who constituted the Board as of May 19, 2016 cease for any reason to constitute at least a majority of the Board, other than in certain circumstances; - (c) Consummation of a reorganization, merger, or consolidation of the Company, in each case unless, all or substantially all of the beneficial owners of the Company before such event hold more than 50% of the voting stock after such event; or - (d) Any person, other than certain designated persons, acquires assets from the Company that have a total gross fair market value equal to or more than 40% of the total gross fair market value of all of the assets of the Company.

-The following table shows the estimated benefits payable to our Named Executive Officers following both a change in control of the Company and a hypothetical termination of employment as of December 31, 2014 under the severance and change in control arrangements discussed immediately above.
+The following table shows the estimated benefits payable to our named executive officers following both a change in control of the Company and a hypothetical termination of employment as of December 31, 2016 under the severance and change in control arrangements discussed immediately above.